Thanksgiving is tomorrow.

-If you are pre-cooking your side dishes, don’t forget to check your Thanksgiving Day Timetable to ensure everything will be hot and ready to serve at the same time.
+If you are pre-cooking your side dishes, don’t forget to check your Thanksgiving Day Timetable to make sure it includes reheating your side dishes.

 If you’re using your own bread for dressing, go ahead and tear / cut that up today, too.

 Still looking for a traditional sage dressing?
 Try this apple, cranberry sage dressing.
 It’s wonderful.
 If you need a vegetarian dressing recipe, just follow that one and replace the chicken / turkey stock with vegetable stock, easy peasy.